Obsessive curiosity sometimes feel like an albatross across our neck.

 My one concern is this recent wall that I have hit.
 I feel a lot of the obsessive curiosity of the past coming back and was wondering if you had further advice.
 I usually re-read the book when I feel this way, but for some reason I am leeched on this recent event.

-And why they are so sacred to her.
+My girlfriend recently misplaced her diary, and accused me of taking it and looking through it.
+I understand why she would think this way, and assured her I did no such thing… After she got so panicked that I might have read it, my curiosity peaked about what the contents of that book hold… And why they are so sacred to her.
 I am having such severe trouble keeping away from an “all access” look into the past.
 Do you have any insight as to what I should do in this situation?
 Im sure she is just so secretive of it because it is her own thoughts, but I cant help but wonder why…

-I know in your book you say that past relationships leave a fleeting mark on a person that should mean nothing.. so in your opinion, why would someone feel the need to keep a record of past relationships?
+I know in your book you say that past relationships leave a fleeting mark on a person that should mean nothing.. so in your opinion, why would someone feel the need to keep a record of past relationships?Â

 I’m nervous about what is in there.
 Would something that occurred before she knew me change my opinion of her?
 We also had “the talk” you mention in your book (before I read your book), and if I saw something groundbreaking that was excluded from “the talk”, theres a part of me that would feel lied to..
+But there is the more reasonable side of me (thanks to your book) that says it is something that is none of my business, or might even be regrets that she would be embarrassed to share.
+Sorry for this long rant.
+If you have any words of advice, please let me know.
+In the meantime I am going to re-read the guidebook.
+Thanks again for everything!

 Thanks for your email, Eric.